mathaim/School_District_Analysis/README.md

 ![math](Images/mathbygrade.PNG)

-- The ninth grade average reading score dropped from 78.94 to 78.74.
+- The ninth grade average math score dropped from 78.94 to 78.74.
 The other grades' averages remained the same, which we expected.

 ### How does replacing the ninth-grade scores affect reading scores by grade?